 A city must establish a schedule that provides longer exemptions for projects with more qualifying units, with a maximum of 10 years.
-To establish this tax abatement, a City adopts an ordinance or resolution, the city must establish definitions of affordability and duration of exemption, and overlapping taxing districts must agree.
+To establish this tax abatement, a city adopts an ordinance or resolution and must establish definitions of affordability and duration of exemption.
+Overlapping taxing districts must agree.
 Specifically, the city must: